talon-one/talon_one.js/docs/ManagementApi.md

 Import data into existing account-level collection

 Upload a CSV file containing the collection of string values that should be attached as payload for collection.
 The file should be sent as multipart data.
 The import **replaces** the initial content of the collection.
 The CSV file **must** only contain the following column:  - &#x60;item&#x60;: the values in your collection.
-A collection is limited to 500,000 items.
-Example:  &#x60;&#x60;&#x60; item Addidas Nike Asics &#x60;&#x60;&#x60;  **Note:** Before sending a request to this endpoint, ensure the data in the CSV to import is different from the data currently stored in the collection.
+A collection is limited to 500,000 items.  ## Example  &#x60;&#x60;&#x60; item Adidas Nike Asics &#x60;&#x60;&#x60;  &gt; [!note] Before sending a request to this endpoint, ensure the data in the &gt; CSV to import is different from the data currently stored in the collection.

 ### Example